Edinburgh: Shopping

-The locale around Princes Street is the main shopping area in the city centre, with souvenir shops, chain stores such as Boots the Chemist, Edinburgh Woollen Mill, H&M and Jenners.
-George Street, north of Princes Street, is the preferred location for some upmarket shops and independent stores.
+The locale around Princes Street is the main shopping area in the city centre, with souvenir shops, chain stores such as Boots the Chemist, Edinburgh Woollen Mill, and H&M. George Street, north of Princes Street, has several upmarket shops and independent stores.
 At the east end of Princes Street, the redeveloped St James Quarter opened its doors in June 2021, while next to the Balmoral Hotel and Waverley Station is Waverley Market.
-Multrees Walk, adjacent to the St. James Centre, is a recent addition to the central shopping district, dominated by the presence of Harvey Nichols.
-Shops here include Louis Vuitton, Mulberry and Calvin Klein.
+Multrees Walk is a pedestrian shopping district, dominated by the presence of Harvey Nichols, and other names including Louis Vuitton, Mulberry and Michael Kors.

 Edinburgh also has substantial retail parks outside the city centre.
 These include The Gyle Shopping Centre and Hermiston Gait in the west of the city, Cameron Toll Shopping Centre, Straiton Retail Park (actually just outside the city, in Midlothian) and Fort Kinnaird in the south and east, and Ocean Terminal in the north on the Leith waterfront.

-Governance

-Local government
+Government and politics

+Government

 Following local government reorganisation in 1996, the City of Edinburgh Council constitutes one of the 32 council areas of Scotland.
 Like all other local authorities of Scotland, the council has powers over most matters of local administration such as housing, planning, local transport, parks, economic development and regeneration.
 The council comprises 63 elected councillors, returned from 17 multi-member electoral wards in the city.
 Following the 2007 City of Edinburgh Council election the incumbent Labour Party lost majority control of the council after 23 years to a Liberal Democrat/SNP coalition.

 After the 2017 election, the SNP and Labour formed a coalition administration, which lasted until the next election in 2022.

-The 2022 City of Edinburgh Council election resulted in the most politically balanced council in the UK, with 19 SNP, 13 Labour, 12 Liberal Democrat, 10 Green and 9 Conservative councillors.
+The 2022 City of Edinburgh Council election resulted in the most politically balanced council in the UK, with 19 SNP, 13 Labour, 12 Liberal Democrat, 10 Green, and 9 Conservative councillors.
 A minority Labour administration was formed, being voted in by Scottish Conservative and Scottish Liberal Democrat councillors.
-The SNP and Greens presented a coalition agreement, but could not command majority support in the Council.
-This caused controversy amongst the Scottish Labour Party group for forming an administration supported by Conservatives and led to the suspension of two Labour councillors on the Council for abstaining on the vote to approve the new administration.
+The SNP and Greens presented a coalition agreement, but could not command a majority in the council.
+This caused controversy amongst the Scottish Labour Party group for forming an administration supported by Conservatives, and led to the suspension of two Labour councillors on the council for abstaining on the vote to approve the new administration.
 The city's coat of arms was registered by the Lord Lyon King of Arms in 1732.